DeliberativeAnalysis/DeliberateQ/README.md

 How to release a new version
 -----------------------------
-To build a release (tagged in git source control) on Linux/Unix:
+For project administrators, to build a release (tagged in git source control) on Linux/Unix:

 ```bash
 ./release.sh VERSION_HERE